ITS Security Alert 9.26: Impersonation Email Attack

 Always be vigilant in clicking on email attachments or embedded links even from people you may know.

 ITS will never ask you for your password.
-If you are ever in doubt about the validity of an email, please contact the ITS Help Desk.
+If you are ever in doubt about the validity of an email, please contact the ITS Service Desk.

 A Phishing Primer